-A while later, I saw light and dark images over the horizon on one side.
-At first glance I was excited that it could be hogs.
-After close inspection and one lifting its head, I saw it was more of those white tails.
+I saw light and dark images over the horizon on one side a while later.
+At first glance, I was excited that it could be hogs.
+After close inspection and one lifting its head, I saw it was more of those whitetails.

 I remained hopeful that a hog might come out as I sat in the rocking stand.
 I sat and watched and sat and watched.
 I spun and watched the wasps as they ducked into the blind to escape the wind.

-There were many wasps that flew in and out and out and in.
+Many wasps flew in and out and out and in.
 I looked for hogs and watched the wasps.
-The sun began to go below the tree line and I knew it wouldn’t be long and this evening’s hunt would be over.
+The sun began to go below the tree line, and I knew it wouldn’t be long before this evening’s hunt would be over.

-We headed back and celebrated lots of great stories about the stands, hunting and various other hilarities.
+We returned and celebrated many great stories about the stands, hunting, and various other hilarities.
 The ladies were so great to hang out with!
 We visited until the late hours and then plopped our heads on the pillow.

-When morning came we were all up and ready to go again in no time at all.
-The guides took us all to new stands and we all knew this morning we had to be serious.
+When morning came, we were all up and ready to go again.
+The guides took us all to new stands, and we all knew this morning we had to be serious.
 This was the last hunt!

-The wind was still howling and the new stand I was in was rockin’.
-I held hope to see another hog and get my second chance as the light began to shine and I saw four white tails feeding out in the field in front of me.
+The wind was still howling, and the new stand I was in was rockin’.
+I hoped to see another hog and get my second chance as the light began to shine, and I saw four whitetails in the field in front of me.

 I set up and was ready as soon as shooting light came.
-It wasn’t long before those white tail deer that were feeding in front of the stand headed off into the trees.
+It wasn’t long before those whitetail deer feeding in front of the stand headed off into the trees.
 I watched as various critters came and went.